sys1169/Hao_Portfolio/Crypto_Analysis_Prediction.md

 ![arcs](https://github.com/sys1169/Hao_Portfolio/assets/59571707/e0bdddb2-21e4-429d-b9d8-b930356a69ab)

-#### Result: According to our SARIMA model, it looks like Bitcoin prices are on the rise in the next three months (shown by the rising orange line).
+#### Result: According to our SARIMA model, Bitcoin prices are on the rise in the next three months (shown by the rising orange line).
 The grey area around it reflects a 95% confidence interval, meaning there are 95% the actual prices will fall somewhere in there.

 <br>